ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 https://api.github.com/repos/<username>/<repo>/issues
 ```

-with a browser or the command line HTTP client of our choice.
+We can either use a browser or the command line HTTP client of our choice.
-There are for example the industry standard [curl](http://curl.haxx.se) or my preference
+There are for example the industry standard [curl](http://curl.haxx.se) or in my opinion even better
 [httpie](https://github.com/jakubroztocil/httpie) which has a beautiful output and is simpler to use.

 Note that private repos can only be accessed from the command line and not via the browser